When this picture was taken, it became the distant sight world record.

 |Date||July 13th 2014 – 06:15:41|

-After days of researching, Marc discovered that certain peaks in Maritime Alps range will show in front of the sun at sunrise near summer solstice.
+After days of researching, Marc discovered that certain peaks in Maritime Alps range will show in front of the sun at sunrise near summer solstice, in concret 13th July for the first of them.
 Even better, this event will became in a new world record for distant sighting.

 Here it is.